sumitkumar9128/Food_Nutrition_Api/README.md

 This API is built using Express.js and utilizes MongoDB for data storage.

-Note- it is very basic just build for practice. and by mistakenly I uploaded node modules but you can ignore it
+Note- it is very basic just build for practice.